Yellow Jackets Vs. Honey Bees – Comparison Guide

 Removal

 Yellow jackets should be treated with extreme caution as they are highly aggressive.
-Call a pest control company to have the hive removed.
+Call a pest control company for hive removal.

 Did you know?
 Yellow jackets and bees are both in the Hymenoptera order.